nt153133/Kombatant/README.md

 - [x] __Auto HandOver Quest Items__

-  thanks to rb's new api we finally can auto handover them.
+  thanks to kayla's work and rb's new api we finally can handover them automaticlly.

 - [x] __Quick Trade__